 The Physical Environment Sets The Stage For Efficiency

-The way a warehouse is laid out will determine how quickly and accurately its contents can be accessed.
+The way a warehouse layout strategy is laid out will determine how quickly and accurately its contents can be accessed.
 Each warehouse has unique factors that should be considered, like type of product and seasonal variables.
 Still, these basic tips apply to every warehouse:

 - Good lighting makes everything else work better.
 If your lighting system is circular and your aisle are in rows, you will have dark spots.
 Make sure your people can see what they are doing in every location.

 - A clean, organized work space creates a good working environment and reduces loss.
 Maintenance and easy-to-access cleanup supplies are essential for safety and efficiency.

 - Receiving areas need to be adequately sized for all the processes that take place.
 Think through every detail from getting the shipment to dealing with the old packaging once the product moves into the warehouse.

 - Bins, pallets, shelves, etc. have to be logical so pickers can easily get the order filled.